1. Alphabet Work

 Teaching Morphology Lessons

 Morphology lessons are a little less structured than phonology lessons.
-Teachers have more scope to allow exploratory discussions about words, not just those containing the new morpheme but other morphemes that pop up in the studied words.
+Teachers have the scope to allow some exploratory discussions about words, not just those containing the new morpheme, but also other morphemes that pop up in the studied words.

 1. Morphology Card Drill